 Jon Garland is Professor of Criminology in the Department of Sociology at the University of Surrey, where he is also Head of Department.
 He has conducted extensive research into hate crime, and in particular the nature, frequency and impact of victimisation and how criminal justice agencies deal with incidents of hate crime.
 In addition, he has investigated the activities, impact and membership of far-right groups such as the English Defence League, as well as racism in rural and isolated areas of England, policing, and racism, anti-racism and disorder in football.
 He has been working with local prisons in the area of equality, diversity and inclusion for a number of years.

-Our project is committed to communicating with audiences outside of academia and will be working with Koestler Arts to organise an exhibition of prisoners’ art work by women in the criminal justice system to promote a wider interest in food in prison.
-The exhibition will be open to the public, and those unable to attend will be able to view it via a ‘virtual tour’ of the exhibition uploaded onto the project website.
-In addition, to encourage artworks on the theme of food, Koestler Arts have agreed to set ‘food’ as a theme within their own annual competition, leading to ongoing impact from the research.
+Our project is committed to communicating with audiences outside of academia and will be working with Koestler Arts to organise an exhibition of prisoners’ art work by women in the criminal justice system to promote a wider interest in food in prison and other settings.
+The exhibition will be open to the public, and those unable to attend will be able to view it via a ‘virtual tour’ or film of the exhibition uploaded onto the project website.
+In addition, to encourage artworks on the theme of food, Koestler Arts have set ‘Taste’ as the themed category for their 2022 Koestler Awards, leading to ongoing impact from the research.
 The Koestler Awards welcome entries from anyone in the criminal justice system.
 Entrants identifying as women will also be considered for inclusion to the Doing Porridge Exhibition in 2023.
 For more information, please visit Koestler Arts’ website.

 Economic Social Research Council (ESRC)

 This project is funded by the ESRC (Economic Social Research Council), under grant number ES/V010190/1.
 For more details about the work of the ESRC, please visit the ESRC website.